1st Grade Reading Expectations

 1st grade reading expectations

-This page will guide you in helping your child meet 1st-grade reading expectations.
+This page will guide you in helping your child meet first-grade reading expectations.
 These recommendations are based on the science of reading.

 1. Phonological and Phonemic Awareness

-It would also be great to teach your child nursery rhymes.
-It is sad so many children no longer know these classics.
+It would also be ideal to teach your child nursery rhymes.
+It is unfortunate that so many children no longer know these classic nursery rhymes.
 Rhyming helps children experience the rhythm of language, recognize sounds in words, anticipate what is coming next, and more!
 There are many cute free online videos of nursery rhymes, and the library has beautiful nursery rhyme books.

 2. Letter Names, Letter Sounds, and Letter Formation

 Master letter names and sounds.
-Get a set of flashcards online, or here are free ones to print!
-These sets are good because the upper and lowercase letters are on separate cards.
+Get a set of flashcards— I like these because the uppercase and lowercase letters are on separate cards.
+Alternatively, you can make your own using index cards.

-Correct letter formation is important!
-All letters start from the top down.
-Not only are improperly formed letters messy, but improperly formed letters will slow children down when writing – impacting test-taking, creative writing, and note-taking… It will also impact their ability to learn cursive.
+Correct letter formation is essential!
+You should form all letters from the top down.
+Not only are improperly formed letters visually unappealing, but they also hinder children’s writing speed, which can impact their performance in test-taking, creative writing, and note-taking.
+It will also affect their ability to learn cursive.

 3. Phonics